crypticCaroline/ms1-plantfactory/README.md

 * To provide an easy way for new and existing clients to contact us.
 * To showcase some of the work we are proudest of.
 * To provide an easy to navigate website with links that work as expected.
-* To showcase customer testimonies and expect customer to read them.
+* To showcase customer testimonies and expect customers to read them.
-* For clients to be invoked into contacting us for a quote.
+* To encourage clients to contact us for a quote.

-*Note  that not all -What the user may wants- will be implamented at this step in the buisness, additional features may be added as the scope changes and the buisness grows.
+*Note that not all -What the user may wants- will be implamentedimplemented at this step in the buisnessbusiness., Aadditional features may be added as the scope mandate changes and the buisnessbusiness grows.

 ### Structure
-The website will consist of 3 seperate seperate pages
+The website will consist of 3 separate pages
-* A home page with an about, benefits of plants and what we offer.
+* A home page with “About”, “Benefits of plants” and “What we offer” sections.
-* A testimonals page with testimonies and pictures of the work with have previously carried out.
+* A “Testimonials” page with testimonies and pictures of the work we have previously done.
-* A page with a form to contact the buisness.
+* A page with a form to contact the business.

 ***